What is Car Detailing?

 - PPF – PPF stands for paint protection film.
 PPF is a thin polyurethane film that helps to protect car paint from rock chips, small scratches, UV light, mineral deposits, acid rain, and more.
 This product and service offers more comprehensive protection than ceramic coating.

-What Do I Need to Start as a Professional Detailer?
+What Do I Need to Start a Professional Auto Detailing Business?

 Starting as a professional detailer is as simple or as complex as you make it.
-Learning how to detail and charging a few clients for your services is fairly simple and easy.
+Learning what to use for car detailing, how to detail and charging a few clients for your services is fairly simple and easy.
 But starting a detailing business with strategies for success and growth takes time.
 Here are 4 things you can think about to get started:

 - Learn the craft of detailing.
 You can teach yourself or find a class to take to get trained.
 Here’s a list of resources that will help you learn everything there is to know about starting and running a successful detailing businesses.